thebkv/bkv/exodus01.md

 book: "Exodus"
 chapter: 1
 focus: "Fruitfulness, Foreign Rule, and Bondage"
-summary: "The God-given faculties of the disciple become fruitful and powerful, but fall under a foreign inner government that conscripts their strength and attempts to destroy the new life God is bringing forth."
+summary: "Exodus 1 shows Israel's God-given life becoming fruitful under a foreign ruler who fears its strength, conscripts it into bondage, and finally attacks its children, while the first resistance begins when the Hebrew midwives fear God more than Pharaoh."
 permalink: /exodus01/
 ---